Markets upbeat on Yellen's push for large fiscal stimulus

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-On the broader market, advancers outnumbered decliners 302 to 205 on Wednesday, with 3.48 billion securities worth S$1.52 billion changing hands.
+On the broader market, advancers outnumbered decliners 302 to 205, with 3.48 billion securities worth S$1.52 billion changing hands.

 BT is now on Telegram!